JyYoungK/NEWSProject/README.md

 17. Toggle Theme, I used `npm i next-themes`.
 Check out `Providers.tsx` for use.
 Must add `darkMode: "class",` inside `tailwind.config.js`

 18. Using NextJS, you must ADD the prefix `NEXT_PUBLIC_` to all of your environment variables.

+# Final Note

+There has been many challenges developing and deploying NextJS13.
+Many hydration error to look out for, avoid using <p> tag as much as possible.
+I had to use React version 18.2 with NextJS13 to avoid certain crashes.
+Lastly, using `import { useRouter } from "next/navigation";` caused switching from server to client component to fail when deployed.
+Overall, it was a tough journey but it allowed me to look up many documents and helped me learn to 'learn on my own' which I think it helped me to grow into a better programmer.